Sweet Women Lie

-Sweet Women Lie is a crime novel by Loren D. Estleman.
+Sweet Women Lie is a crime novel by American author Loren D. Estleman.
 The book is set in Detroit, Michigan and was first published in 1990.
 The book is the eleventh of a series and the main character is Amos Walker, a private detective.
-The series has established itself in the genre and runs to at least 15 titles.
+The series has established itself in the genre and runs to more than thirty titles.

 Plot summary

-In this episode, Walker's ex-wife has a new boyfriend, who she cannot find.
-She employs Amos Walker in the search, but the new "beau" has a secret life as a government assassin.
-The events of the book unfold from there, at whatever pace it continues to be read at.
+Amos Walker's ex-wife has a new boyfriend, whom she cannot find.
+She employs Walker in the search, but the new "beau" has a secret life as a government assassin.
+The events of the book unfold from that discovery.